-A study by the Australian Garvan Institute of Medical Research, published in 2009 in Osteoporosis International, compared the bone density of vegan women (strictly vegan Buddhist nuns) with those of non-vegetarian women.
-The recommended daily calcium intake is 1,000 mg.
+A 2009 study by the Garvan Institute of Medical Research (Australia) in Osteoporosis international compared the bone density of vegan women (strictly vegan Buddhist nuns) with those of non-vegetarian women.
+The study recommended a daily calcium intake of 1,000 mg.
 The vegan nuns only ingested an average of 370 mg/d but had the same post-menopausal bone density as the non-vegetarian women.

 In 2014, the British Medical Journal published a Swedish cohort study on the question of whether high milk consumption influences the risk of bone fractures at old age.
-The study comprised of one male and one female cohort of about 50,000 participants, who were administered food frequency questionnaires over a time span of 20 years.
+The study comprised a male and a female cohort of about 50,000 participants, who were administered food frequency questionnaires over a time span of 20 years.

-The study showed an association of higher milk intake with increased mortality in both men and women and with a higher fracture incidence in women.
-The authors cautiously attributed these result to a chronically higher exposure to D-galactose, which causes permanent oxidative stress and inflammatory processes (as observed by biomarkers 8-iso-PGF2α and serum interleukin 6).
-In contrast to milk intake, they considered cheese and fermented dairy products (e.g., soured milk) as less of a risk factor due to their lower lactose and galactose content.
+The study revealed an association between higher milk intake and increased mortality in both men and women, and with a higher fracture incidence in women.
+The authors cautiously attributed these results to chronically higher exposure to D-galactose, which causes permanent oxidative stress and inflammatory processes (as observed by biomarkers 8-iso-PGF2α and serum interleukin 6).
+In contrast to milk intake, cheese, and fermented dairy products (e.g., soured milk) as less of a risk factor due to their lower lactose and galactose content.

-The three main pillars of bone health are physical activity, vitamin D and calcium.
+The 3 main pillars of bone health are physical activity, vitamin D and calcium.

-Focusing exclusively on calcium-rich foods without regular weight-bearing exercise will not be of much use to your patients.
-In turn, dairy products are not essential as a calcium source; some studies even suggest the opposite.
+Focusing exclusively on calcium-rich foods without regular weight-bearing exercise is not of substantial benefit.
+In turn, dairy products are not as essential as a calcium source; some studies even suggest the opposite.

-As of yet, scientific studies have not reached a final consensus on the role of milk for bone health, and there might come about a change of dietary guidelines, especially regarding the best way of calcium intake and food sources.
-Whether the consumption of milk should be discouraged due to the risk of lactose intolerance, and diseases associated with insulin-like growth factors …), is yet to be conclusively determined and will require comprehensive studies on possible long-term consequences of milk consumption are needed.
+Yet, a final consensus on the role of milk in bone health is unavailable.
+A change of dietary guidelines, especially regarding the optimal approach to calcium intake and food sources, may be considered.
+Whether the consumption of milk should be discouraged due to the risk of lactose intolerance, and diseases associated with insulin-like growth factors has yet to be established.
+Comprehensive studies investigating the long-term consequences of milk consumption are needed.